-- A 2 feet diameter and 2-3 feet deep pit is dug out in a specific part of the basement authorized by home owner.
+- A 2 feet diameter and 2-3 feet deep pit is dug out in a specific part of the basement authorized by the homeowner.

 - Sump pump pit is installed to collect water either from the ground or perforated pipes connected to it.
 The lid of the pit is installed flush with the floor.